 We see sustainability management as a way to unlock long term value and significant business benefits through the responsible stewardship of the material issues that impact our operations.

 Sustainability objectives are embedded at all Petra operations and indicators are used to monitor and provide information about performance to the on-mine and Group management.
-We have established a robust system of reporting on these indicators on a daily basis at mine level, and on a monthly and quarterly basis reports are prepared by the mine management and the Group discipline managers for the HSSE Committee.
+We have established a robust system of reporting on these indicators on a daily basis at mine level, and on a monthly and quarterly basis reports are prepared by the mine management and the Group discipline managers for the HSE Committee.

 Each operation’s individual mine Health, Safety and Environmental Committee (“HSE Committee”) meets on a monthly basis and the Group HSE Operational Steering Committee (the “Steering Committee”) meets quarterly.
-The Steering Committee works closely with the Group HSE Committee to actively monitor Group HSSE performance throughout the year.
+The Steering Committee works closely with the Group HSE Committee to actively monitor Group HSE performance throughout the year.

 The HSE Committee is responsible for overseeing the quarterly reports, a summary of which is submitted to the Board, as well as additional ad hoc reports on topics as required.
 HSE is a standing item at every board meeting, ensuring that adequate time is spent discussing HSE matters and Group performance.